 Mastiffs are a great example of “the strong, silent type.”
 These gigantic dogs have calm and confident personalities, and pointless barking tends to be beneath them.

 However, while mastiffs aren’t very sonically imposing, they are farting, drooling, and shedding machines, so they definitely make their presence known.

 Although they don’t have a super-high energy level, their incredible size (up to 220 pounds) means that mastiffs aren’t really suitable for small apartments.
 They will bump into everything you own, and they can even represent something of a safety hazard, given their immense bulk (not that they’d ever mean to do their owner harm).

 But despite some of the challenges they present, mastiffs are great companions.
 They are usually great with older kids (because of their size, they shouldn’t be left unattended with small children) and typically bond very closely with their owners.

-One of the most refined dogs on the planet, the Afghan Hound is quite the fancy pooch, who rarely finds it necessary to bark at strangers showing up at the door or kids running around outside.
+One of the most refined dogs on the planet as an ancient dog breed, the Afghan Hound is quite the fancy pooch, who rarely finds it necessary to bark at strangers showing up at the door or kids running around outside.
 In fact, Afghans are a bit shy and typically keep unfamiliar people at arm’s length.

 Afghans certainly have their share of devotees, but they are not terribly easy dogs to care for.
 They require frequent grooming, they have an independent streak a mile wide, and they are not very easy to train (and this includes housebreaking).
 But those who love the breed tend to look past these challenges, and enjoy the surprisingly comical personality of these elegant and sensitive dogs.